 SX 307777 – SX 313775 600m of left hand single bank

 A lovely and secluded section of the wonderful River Inny with brown trout and grayling fishing that may offer the chance of salmon and sea trout in late season.
 This stretch is set in a steep valley that has created three good holding pools which provide the best opportunities for salmon and sea trout fishing.
 The rest of the river is pocket water that fishes well for trout and grayling.
 This beat is often lightly fished due to the very, very steep walk down to it.
 It is worth the walk though, the Inny is a cracking river, renowned for brown trout and grayling.
-The price remains just two tokens, if you don’t mind a walk you will not be disappointed.
+Peel, grayling and trout have been taken to 15” in 2017.

 Directions & Access: